Your doctor will talk to you about the treatment they suggest. They will explain its benefits and the possible side effects.

 This means that the cancer is in the pancreas and has started to involve the nearby blood vessels.
 This can make it more difficult for the surgeon to remove the cancer completely and cancer cells too small to see may be left behind.

-Research shows that if the surgeon isn’t able to remove an area around the cancer with no cancer cells (a clear margin) the risk of the cancer coming back is high.
+Research shows that if the surgeon isn’t able to remove an area around the cancer without any cancer cells (a clear margin) the risk of the cancer coming back is high.
 And the benefits of having a very big operation are less clear.

-You might continue with chemotherapy if surgery is not possible, usually for 6 months.
+You might continue with chemotherapy after surgery, or if surgery is not possible, usually for up to 6 months.

 Unresectable cancers may be locally advanced or have spread elsewhere in the body.